Our progress towards reducing GHG emissions

 Increasing our renewable and low-carbon gas supply

-By increasing our supply of Renewable Natural Gas2 (RNG), a low-carbon energy3 made from purified biogas, we helped our customers avoid emitting approximately 208,000 tonnes of CO2e in 2022.
+By increasing our supply of Renewable Natural Gas2 (RNG), we helped our customers avoid emitting approximately 208,000 tonnes of CO2e in 2022.

 Advancing high-efficiency technologies and energy management